-If a corporation qualifies for Type A leniency, all directors, officers and employees of the corporation who admit their involvement in the violation and cooperate with the Antitrust Division's investigation will also receive leniency.
+Division's investigation will also receive leniency.
 Recent updates to the Division's Frequently Asked Questions emphasised that such individuals will not be protected if they do not fully cooperate with the Division's investigation.
-That situation, those individuals will be 'carved out' from the conditional leniency letter.
-Paragraph 4 of the model corporate conditional leniency letter. details the specific conditions for leniency protection for directors, officers and employees.
+In that situation, those individuals will be 'carved out' from the conditional leniency letter.
+Paragraph 4 of the model corporate conditional leniency letter details the specific conditions for leniency protection for directors, officers and employees.